simoncblyth/env/opticks/pifi_work_plan.rst

 These animations can be used to convey the principals of JUNO detector operation in an engaging manner that is accessible to general audiences.

+Developing a Geant4 advanced example demonstrating Opticks with JUNO geometry for potential inclusion with the Geant4 distribution would provide an excellent way to introduce the benefits of Opticks to a wide audience.